-I have over 10 years of experience in international development, with a specialism in researching data, media and communication for sustainable development.
-Most recently I have worked as a senior research manager at BBC Media Action, designing and conducting research to inform and evaluate social and behaviour change communication and media development programmes.
+I have over 10 years of experience in international development, with a specialism in researching the role of data, media and communication in sustainable development.
+I am currently a senior advisor at Africa's Voices Foundation and have worked as a senior research manager at BBC Media Action, designing and conducting research to inform and evaluate social and behaviour change communication and media development programmes.
 I have also worked as a researcher for the London School of Economics and Political Science and consulted for a number of NGOs.
 Formerly, I worked as a journalist and documentary filmmaker.
 I completed an MSc in Development Studies from the School of Oriental and African Studies (SOAS).
 My dissertation looked at the role of participatory video in enhancing the political capabilities of grassroots communities.
 I hold a degree in Journalism from the Universitat Autònoma de Barcelona and I am a trained Participatory Video facilitator.

 I joined the OU as a PhD student in 2017 as an interdisciplinary researcher based in the Politics and International Studies (POLIS) department.
 I am taking an intersectional feminism approach to exploring the role of digital technologies in the citizenship capabilities of young people in Kenya.
 My research cuts across international development, in particular the field of ICT4D (Information and Communication Technologies for Development), feminism, citizenship studies and political theory, and science and technology studies.

 Supervisory team: Dr. Rose Capdevila, Social Psychology; Dr. Charlotte Cross, Development Policy and Practice; Dr. Agnes Czajka, Politics and International Studies; Dr. Liz McFall, Sociology (2017-2018)